FOSS-Supremacy/OpenLiberty/README.md

 - Send the link of your pull requests on the "Pull Requests" channel/room on [Discord](https://discord.gg/tk6Vnxv9Qt) or [Matrix](https://matrix.to/#/!vIwqjDewTZpciZqhEp:matrix.org?via=matrix.org).
 - We don't accept C# code
 - New assets needs to be licensed as Creative Commons
+- **Don't distribute or send GTA3 files here, all PRs containing this will be closed, if the contributor do it again he/she will be banned from the repository**

 ## Donate